 So, a 503(g) trust is really only applicable when the following facts exist: a parent who has assets, has child support obligations, has indicated that they will not honor those support obligations and has also indicated an intention to move themselves and/or their assets to a country that does not honor Illinois court orders.

 While these facts seem rare, virtually any parent with a passport could qualify to meet those requirements.
 So, requesting a 503(g) trust may be a great way to leverage (only in good faith) other requests in your final divorce settlement.

-A parent who has repeatedly failed to pay child support while having sufficient assets to do so could definitely have those assets seized post-divorce in order to establish a 503(g) trust and cease the constant petitions for contempt of court that follow each absent or late child support payment.
+A parent who has repeatedly failed to pay child support while having sufficient assets to do so could definitely have those assets seized post-divorce in order to establish a 503(g) trust.
+A 503(g) trust would allow a final end to the constant petitions for contempt of court that follow each absent or late child support payment.